silver iMac with keyboard and trackpad inside room

 Does Your Team Need Technology Training?

-Digitalization is an iterative process that starts with laying the foundation of a base CRM and addressing the critical issues immediately.
-But as employees use the new system, they naturally discover other areas that can be optimized by the CRM, vulnerabilities that might require additional tools, and more.
-However, employees cannot discover new areas for growth unless they are knowledgeable about how the software they’re using works.
+Change is an iterative process; first, companies implement a CRM that can provide the immediate support team members need to facilitate their day-to-day processes.
+Then, as employees use the new system, they naturally discover other areas that can be optimized by the CRM, vulnerabilities that might require additional tools, and more.

 As Antonia Moore, Gerent’s Senior Salesforce Business Analyst, puts it, “Unfortunately, it’s incredibly common for those using Salesforce systems to receive 2 to 4 hours of basic training before being thrown into things.
-These employees barely get the information they need to use the system properly, and there’s this prevailing attitude of ‘they’ll make it work,’ or, ‘it only needs to deliver for this particular project; they don’t need training.’”
+These employees barely get the information they need to use the system properly, and there’s this prevailing attitude of ‘they’ll make it work,’ or ‘it only needs to deliver for this particular project; they don’t need training.’”

 “As a result,” Moore continues, “these people feel like they’re trying to cram a square peg into a round hole.
 They may power through and complete the job, shaving off the corners and making things work for a time: but the full potential of the implementation is never reached, and more often than not, those implementations fail.”

-When inefficiencies cripple process structures, the one who suffers most is ultimately the consumer.
-As untrained employees struggle with new systems, unable to use them to their full potential, they inherently create new operational hurdles.
+When inefficiencies undermine operations, the one who suffers most is ultimately the consumer.
+As untrained employees struggle with new systems, they inherently create new operational hurdles.
 Employees do a poor job, the software can’t deliver, and customers are inevitably disappointed.
-Trained employees can use their new CRM to the fullest extent, converting shoppers into customers for life by providing positive, brand-unique experiences.

 No leader can stomach the thought of investing in a massive transformation, only for their employees to not know how to use the new systems — or worse, fall back on old, inefficient business methods.
-Unfortunately, without proper training, low adoption is much more likely.
-Employees will wrestle with new systems, and either barely take advantage of them or give up entirely.

 “A team is only as strong as its ‘weakest’ link,” Moore explained, “and so organizations need to focus on the employees who look at their new software and have no clue what they’re doing.
 They need to enroll these employees in training programs that can support them and impart such a thorough understanding of the system that they can train others in times of change management.”